chricro/notebooks/Fiber Classifier/README.md

 ## Overview

-This project was developed during the Genopole hackathon, where our team created a tool to label mouse cells into two categories: **fast** and **slow** cells.
+This project was developed during the first edition of the [Genopole hackathon](https://www.genopole.fr/temps-forts/agenda/d4gen-hackathon-2022/) from May 19 to 21, 2021.
+Our team created a tool to label mouse cells into two categories: **fast** and **slow** cells.
 By leveraging advanced computer vision techniques and machine learning models, our tool aims to facilitate the analysis of cell behavior in biological research.

 ## Technologies Used